 Note: End-user must supply adequate cooling air at approximately 150 CFM to SpeedSorter to ensure proper cooling.
-Actual environmental conditions may require higher flow, air-conditioned flow, and air containing particulates less than 5 microns in size.
+Actual environmental conditions may require higher flow or air-conditioned flow.
+All intake air must free from dust of any kind.

 SpeedSorter contains a user-replaceable air filter which must be cleaned or replaced depending on environmental conditions.
 Elevated system temperatures reported in the software GUI can indicate an air flow restriction or clogged filter.